Unsupervised Behaviour Discovery with Quality-Diversity Optimisation: Experimental Setup

 \subsection{Implementation Details}

 The dimensionality reduction algorithm used by AURORA and TAXONS relies on a neural network Auto-Encoder (AE).
 More specifically, for the Maze and the Hexapod tasks, the convolutional encoder consists of three convolutional layers of size $\left[ 4, 4, 4 \right]$, followed by two fully connected layers of size $\left[ 64, 32\right]$; the decoder consists of two fully connected layers of size $\left[ 32, 64\right]$ followed by four transposed convolutional layers of size $\left[ 4, 4, 4, 3\right]$.
 For the Air-Hockey task, the encoder is a Multi-Layer Perceptron (MLP) whose hidden layers have the sizes: $\left[32, 8\right]$; the decoder is also an MLP with hidden layers of sizes: $\left[8, 32\right]$.
 Those AEs are trained using the Adam Optimiser \cite{kingma2014adam} with $\beta_1 = 0.9$ and $\beta_2 = 0.999$.
 Furthermore, as explained in section~\ref{sec:discovering_unsupervised_behaviours}, the spacing between two AE updates is linearly increased.
 In our experiments, the first AE update occurs at iteration 10, and the other updates happen at the following iterations: 30, 60, 100, 150...
 The auto-encoders are implemented and trained using the C++ API of Torch \cite{paszke2019pytorch}.
+As in the experiments from from Paolo et al. \cite{Paolo2019}, by default, we use a latent space dimensionality of 10.

 Our implementation relies on Sferes$_{v2}$ \cite{Mouret2010} and its integrated QD framework \cite{Cully2018}.
 The maze environment uses the libfastsim simulator \cite{Mouret2012}, and the neural network controllers are evolved using the nn2 module \cite{Mouret2012}.
 The hexapod environment is based on the DART simulator \cite{lee2018dart}.
 Finally, the air-hockey task uses the Box2D physics engine \cite{catto2010box2d}.